aeesha-T/parkinsons_prediction_using_speech/README.md

 # Research_Project

-Source code for the project titled: Feature Extraction and Prediction of PD from Speech Data using Machine Learning
+Source code for the project titled: Machine Learning Approaches to Predict Parkinson’s Disease using Speech Signals

 ==> MDVR-KCL Dataset
 1. The dataset is stored in the dataset folder.